-The Corporation is required to maintain a debt service reserve fund in an amount equal to the maximum annual debt service requirement for the Series A Bonds and an amount equal to twelve months of interest due on the Series B Bonds and the Series C Bonds.
+The Corporation is required to maintain a debt service reserve fund in an amount equal to the maximum annual debt service requirement for the Series A Bonds and an amount equal to twelve months of interest due on the Series C Bonds.
 Funds on deposit in these accounts shall be applied to make up any deficiencies in the Bond Fund with respect to payments on the bonds.
-The balance of the debt service reserve funds at December 31, 2016 and 2015 was \$4,337,454 and \$4,329,352, respectively.
+The balance of the debt service reserve funds at December 31, 2017 and 2016 was \$4,347,219 and \$4,337,454, respectively.